4 Tips for Successful Moody Wildlife Photography in the Wetlands from a Floating Blind

 - The Story Behind This Article

 - Tip #1 for Creating a Good Wildlife Photo: Choose the Right Decor

-- Tip #2 for Creating a Good Moody Wildlife Photo: Choosing the Right Light
+- Tip #2 for Creating a Good Moody Wildlife Photo: Choosing the Light

-- Tip #3 for Creating a Good Moody Wildlife Photo: Show the Feeling Given by the Animal
+- Tip #3 for Creating the Perfect Moody Wildlife Photo: Show the Animal’s Emotion

 - Tip #4 for Creating a Good Moody Wildlife Photo: Take the Time to Mentally Visualize the Scene

 - Some Pictures of Moody Wildlife Taken in Dombes, France